Navigation

 • A transthoracic echocardiogram is the most common type of echocardiogram.
 It involves moving an ultrasound probe over your chest to get pictures of your heart.

 • A stress echocardiogram checks what happens when your heart has to work harder than normal.
-For more information on this, see our procedure section below.
+Stress can be created through exercise or by taking medicines.

 Your echocardiogram will usually be done by a sonographer (who is trained to do ultrasounds) or a cardiologist (a specialist heart doctor).
 You may have an echocardiogram while you’re lying down or while you’re doing exercise (a stress echocardiogram).
 Sometimes, you may need to have more than one echocardiogram to monitor changes in your heart over time.